-The International Council on Systems Engineering Handbook (INCOSE) (INCOSE 2012) generalizes this idea of an engineered system as "an interacting combination of elements to accomplish a defined objective.
+The International Council on Systems Engineering Handbook (INCOSE 2015) generalizes this idea, defining system as "an interacting combination of elements to accomplish a defined objective.
 These include hardware, software, firmware, people, information, techniques, facilities, services, and other support elements."
+While these definition covers the socio-technical systems created by SE it is also necessary to consider the natural or social problem situation in which these system sits, the social systems which developed, sustained and used them, and the commercial or public enterprises in which these all sit as systems (Martin 2004).